 Heather loves sewing, painting, and crafting items to personalize her home, and writes about her projects for a weekly column called "My Handmade Home" for The Chronicle Herald's Herald Homes section.

-She also sews children's clothing and accessories through a fun side project called Lottie & Dex Designs.
+She sometimes sews children's clothing and accessories through a fun side project called Lottie & Dex Designs.

 You can reach Heather by visiting the contact page.